 Luckily, there is a solution: WhoCrashed (free for home users only) is able to analyze the memory dump files that Windows creates.
 The program prepares an overview of what caused the crash(es) so that you are able to find out whether you need to update driver software, Windows, some programs or even replace RAM (memory modules) or other hardware components.

 In case you want to find out why applications or programs crash or stop responding, use Reliability Monitor instead.

 First, there must be something to analyze.
-By default, Windows creates kernel memory dumps that are enough for troubleshooting.
+By default, Windows creates kernel memory dumps that contain enough data for troubleshooting.
 To verify the setting is still correct, use keyboard shortcut Windows Key+Pause/Break to open System Properties.

 In Windows Vista, 7, 8, 8.1 and 10, click Advanced system settings on the left.

-Next, make sure Advanced tab of System Properties window is open.
+Next, open the Advanced tab of System Properties window.
 Then click Settings button in the Startup and Recovery section.

 In the Startup and Recovery window, make sure all check boxes (Write an event to the system log, Automatically restart, etc) in the System failure section are ticked.
 Then verify that the Write debugging information combo box says Kernel memory dump.
 If not, select it from the list.

 Click OK twice to close Startup and Recovery and System Properties windows.